 We used the EEF's implementation guidance to help us develop our strategy and will continue to use it through the implementation of our activities.

-We have put a robust evaluation framework in place for the duration of our three-year approach and will adjust our plan over time to secure better outcomes for students.
+We have put a robust evaluation framework in place for the duration of our 3 to 5-year approach and will adjust our plan over time to secure better outcomes for students.